Best country music albums of all time

 #30.
 'Mountain Music' by Alabama

 This crossover album released in 1982 proved to be Alabama’s most successful project.
 The album gained a #1 ranking on the Billboard Country Albums chart and landed the band a Grammy in 1982 for Best Country Performance by a Duo or Group with Vocals.
-The record’s singles are “Close Enough to Perfect” and the title track “Take Me Down,” which charted on both the Billboard Hot 100 and Adult Contemporary Singles charts.
-The title song is known for combining rock and bluegrass, and tells the story of lead singer Randy Owens’ childhood on his family’s cotton farm in Lookout Mountain.
+The record’s singles are “Close Enough to Perfect,” “Mountain Music,” and “Take Me Down,” each of which charted across the Billboard Hot 100 and Adult Contemporary Singles charts.
+The title song is known for combining rock and bluegrass, and tells the story of lead singer Randy Owen’s childhood on his family’s cotton farm in Lookout Mountain.

 #29.
 'The Hits' by Garth Brooks

-Garth Brooks’ second compilation album from 1994 ranked #1 on the Billboard 200 chart.
+Garth Brooks’ second compilation album, released in 1994, ranked #1 on the Billboard 200 chart.
 The physical record is actually out of print because Brooks requested that it only be available for a certain amount of time in his push to sell his records as whole works.
 However, the record still sold over 10 million copies.
-Some of the iconic Brooks songs on the record include “Friends in Low Places,” “Ain’t Going Down,” and “Unanswered Prayers.”
+Some of the iconic Brooks songs on the record include “Friends in Low Places,” “Ain’t Goin’ Down,” and “Unanswered Prayers.”
 Several of the album’s songs made Billboard’s list of Brooks’ 10 best songs.

 #28.
 'Some Gave All' by Billy Ray Cyrus